rstudio/rstudio-conf-2022-program/teaching-data-science/teaching-bilingual-classes-tidymodels-scikit.md

 talk_id: 22047
 talk_slug: teaching-bilingual-classes-tidymodels-scikit
 talk_type: regular
+talk_tags: [interop, python, teaching]
 session_slug: teaching-data-science
-block: 3-5-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Teaching "bilingual" classes with {tidymodels} and scikit-learn
+talk_title: "Teaching "bilingual" classes with {tidymodels} and scikit-learn"
 # A short version of the title, suitable for small displays
 talk_title_short: Teaching "bilingual" classes with {tidymodels} and scikit-learn
 # A link to your talk's materials, when ready